-The project was implemented in the 10 villages of Gautam Buddh Nagar district of Uttar Pradesh in coordination with the Department of Rural Development.
+The project was implemented in 10 villages of Gautam Buddh Nagar district of Uttar Pradesh in coordination with the Department of Rural Development.
 The project facilitated community development initiatives with girls, boys, and adult community members in a collaborative participatory fashion to create localized and innovative practices for making the village friendly and safe for girls.
-Special focus was put on facilitating the existing Government schemes for girls such as Beti Bachao Beti Padhao (BBBP), education through NIOS, and skill building of the youth through convergence and coordination with different departments such as ITI.
-The project has successfully ensured the participation of the Pradhans, Anganwadi Workers, members of SHGs, school teachers and parents together in the activities for empowering girls and women and as a result, the project centers are run in public places or gram sabha, school buildings provided by the local communities to promote the program.
-Other government stakeholders like NIOS staff, WCD officials, and ITI trainers have extended their support to ensure maximum benefit and impact to the adolescents and youth.
-The village stakeholders were involved in identifying and prioritizing the issues using citizen score card and many of the issues were resolved- lights and CCTV cameras have been installed in streets and libraries, books were provided in the libraries, number of eve-teasing cases have been reduced, a greater number of girls were registered for ITI courses after completion on 10th class.
-Girls participated in the self-defense training and the career guidance fair.
-Project ProTect To combat cross-border trafficking from Nepal and Bangladesh, as well as internal trafficking within the country, we initiated a comprehensive project in 666 borderadjacent villages of two districts each in Bihar, Uttar Pradesh and West Bengal.
-A robust protection mechanisms and safety nets were established through the training of child protection service providers and duty bearers, including Anti-Human Trafficking Units and Border Guarding Forces.
-In the intervention areas, over 789 changeagents were identified and empowered, who raised awareness against child labour, child marriage, and child-trafficking.
-With the support from block administration, CHILDLINE, police, border guarding forces, and the ProTect project field team, these changeagents have successfully prevented 225 child marriages, intercepted 41 cases of human trafficking.
-The Child Marriage Prevention and Tracking
+Special focus was put on facilitating existing Government schemes for girls such as Beti Bachao Beti Padhao (BBBP), education through NIOS, and skill building of youth through convergence and coordination with different departments such as ITI.
+The project has successfully ensured the participation of Gram Pradhans, Anganwadi Workers, members of SHGs, school teachers, and parents together in the activities for empowering girls and women.
+The project centres are run in public places, gram sabhas, or school buildings provided by the local communities to promote the project.
+Other government stakeholders like NIOS staff, WCD officials, and ITI trainers have extended their support to ensure maximum benefit and impact for the adolescents and youth.
+The village stakeholders were involved in identifying and prioritizing the issues using Citizen Score Cards and many of the issues were resolved.
+Lights and CCTV cameras have been installed in streets and libraries, books were provided in the libraries, number of eve-teasing cases have reduced, and a greater number of girls were registered for ITI courses after completion of 10th class.
+Girls participated in the self-defense training and career quidance fairs. been registered.
+A total of 9,351 village level child protection committee members were trained under the project intervention.
+Also, 1,023 personnel from anti-human trafficking unit, child welfare police officers and para legal volunteers have been sensitized under the project intervention.
+Over 10,350 families were linked with social security schemes during the project period.

-Register, developed with Plan India's support, was adopted and used by the Block administration of Bhagwangola-II and Beldanga-II blocks of Murshidabad district in West Bengal.
-Measures such as migration register was implemented to ensure safe migration, 3,548 people have been registered.
-A total of 9,351 village

-level child protection committee members

-were trained under the project intervention.

-Also, 1,023 personnel from anti-human

-trafficking unit, child welfare police officers

-and para legal volunteers have been

-sensitized under the project intervention.

-Over 10,350 families were linked with social

-security schemes during the project period.

 Project Sarthak-Strengthening Justice Delivery System for child survivors of Gender Based Violence